Archibald Motley: Nightlife

 In this excerpt, Motley calls for the removal of racism from social norms.
 He goes on to say that especially for an artist, it shouldn't matter what color of skin someone has—everyone is equal.
 He suggests that once racism is erased, everyone can focus on his or her self and enjoy life.
 In Nightlife, the club patrons appear to have forgotten racism and are making the most of life by having a pleasurable night out listening and dancing to jazz music.
 As a result of the club-goers removal of racism from their thoughts, Motley can portray them so pleasantly with warm colors and inviting body language.

+Gettin' Religion

+Painted in 1948, Getting' Religion depicts people strolling and playing music on a city street at night as residents watch from their homes.
+In an interview with The Whitney Museum, art historian Davarian Baldwin argues that, much like in Black Belt and Bronzeville at Night, Motley renders in this painting the nightlife activities that could be observed on Chicago's The Stroll.
+Langston Hughes described this entertainment, leisure, and business district in Chicago’s Black Belt community after the First World War as a street that was "full of workers and gamblers, prostitutes and pimps, church folks and sinners."
+The Stroll's variety is present in the painting, from the figure on the soapbox labeled "Jesus Saves," to the suggestive couple in the foreground, to the nuclear family observing the scene from their porch in the background.
+Baldwin comments on this "blurry line between sin and salvation":

+At nighttime, you hear people screaming out “Oh, God!” for many reasons.
+[The painting] allows for blackness to breathe, even in the density.
+From the outside in, the possibilities of what this blackness could be are so constrained.
+He keeps it messy and indeterminate so that it can be both.
+Polar opposite possibilities can coexist in the same tight frame, in the same person.

+The painting was acquired by The Whitney in 2016.
+It is currently on display as part of the Alvin Ailey exhibit, Edges of Ailey.

 Death

 Motley died in Chicago on January 16, 1981.

 Personal life

 Motley married his high school sweetheart Edith Granzo in 1924, whose German immigrant parents were opposed to their interracial relationship and disowned her for her marriage.

 His nephew (raised as his brother), Willard Motley, was an acclaimed writer known for his 1947 novel Knock on Any Door.
 His daughter-in-law is Valerie Gerrard Browne.